Going on a day trip

 If you choose to stay in a hotel, most will have accessible rooms on the ground floor that can be booked in advance.
 However, always check that the facilities are suitable beforehand and find out if you need to bring extra items to make the stay as comfortable as possible.

-If you’re acting as a carer for your loved one, it’s important to remember to take time for yourself as well.
+If you’re acting as a carer for a loved one, it’s important to remember to take time for yourself as well.
 Respite holidays are an excellent way to take a break, and there are many different options available.

-Planning an international holiday
+Planning a holiday abroad

 If you’re going abroad with family or friends, it’s important to consider the support you may both need during the holiday at every stage of the planning process.